BaderLab/EnrichmentMap_docs/MainPanel.rst

 * Publication-Ready

   * Makes the network view ready for printing.
-Removes node lables and sets the network background to white.
+Removes node labels and sets the network background to white.

 * Set Signature Edge Width...

-  * Opens a dialog that has serveral options for how the width of signature edges is calculated.
+  * Opens a dialog that has several options for how the width of signature edges is calculated.
     For more details see :ref:`edge_width_dialog`.

 * Refresh Button |refresh_button|